shivannis/xandr-docs-public/xandr-docs/articles/data-providers/member-data-sharing-service.md

 > [!TIP]
 > JSON Structure:
 >
 > When adding or updating a single sharing record, you should structure the JSON as a single object called "member_data_sharing".
 When adding POST multiple sharing records, you should structure the JSON as an array of objects called "member_data_sharings" (note the plural) and place the sharing data in an array.
 You cannot update (PUT) multiple sharing records at the same time.
-For exact formatting, see the [Examples](#examples) below.
+For exact formatting, see the [examples](#examples) below.

 ## JSON fields